cabforum/forum/SCWG-charter.md

 **Members eligible to participate:**

 (a) The Working Group shall consist of two classes of voting members--Certificate Issuers and Certificate Consumers, and two classes of non-voting members--Associate Members and Probationary Members.
-Membership as a voting member requires six months of active participation in the SCWG (attending at least 80% of meetings, measured over a six-month period).

 The Certificate Issuer voting class shall consist of eligible Certificate Issuers and Root Certificate Issuers meeting the following criteria: